How to Clean Parvo Out of Carpet (And NOT Bleach It Out!)

 Make sure that you get every part of the carpet covered.
 I recommend slightly overlapping your steam cleaned lines to make sure that you don’t have any gaps in your steam cleaning method.

-The gist of this article is carpets.
-But a steamer can help you disinfect basically all surfaces in your home.
+Now I know this article says to remove the virus from carpets, but a steamer can help you disinfect basically all surfaces in your home.
 From bathroom to tiles to your kitchen sink.
 And it’s very important to not skip any single nook or cranny.
 Because, as I said, the virus basically lives everywhere.

 Step 2: Enter Disinfectant